-Start LANconfig by, for example, using the Windows Start menu: Start Programme LANCOM LANconfig.
+Start LANconfig by, for example, using the Windows Start menu: Start \triangleright Programs \triangleright LANCOM \triangleright LANconfig.
 LANconfig will now automatically search for devices on the local network.
 It will automatically launch the setup wizard if a device which has not yet been configured is found on the local area network LANconfig.

-If the firewall ist activated the LANconfig might not be able to find the new device in the LAN.
+If the firewall is activated the LANconfig might not be able to find the new device in the LAN.
 In this occasion deactivate the firewill whilst the configuration.